Entenmann's: Product line

-As of August 2010, Entenmann's products include donuts, loaf cakes, pies, Danish, cookies, Enten-minis—Brownies, and desserts that are packed in smaller servings, cereal bars, and 100 Calorie Little Bites.
+As of August 2010, Entenmann's products included donuts, loaf cakes, pies, Danish, cookies, Enten-minis—Brownies, and desserts that were packed in smaller servings, cereal bars, and 100 Calorie Little Bites.

 In 2007, Entenmann's added a line of coffee products.
-Coffee Holding Company, Inc. made a three-year licensing agreement with Entenmann's Products, Inc. that gave Coffee Holding Company national rights to the sale and production of coffee that is branded Entenmann's.
+Coffee Holding Company, Inc., made a three-year licensing agreement with Entenmann's Products, Inc., that gave Coffee Holding Company national rights to the sale and production of coffee that is branded Entenmann's.
 The agreement was terminated in 2011.

 Entenmann's licensed their first non-edible product in September 2008 with the sale of scented candles.
 The candles were scented as coffee cake, all-butter loaf cake, and raspberry Danish.
-Other scents such as pumpkin pie and warm gingerbread were added for the holidays, and chocolate chip cookie was made available in spring of 2009.
+Other scents, such as pumpkin pie and warm gingerbread, were added for the holidays, and a chocolate chip cookie was made available in the spring of 2009.

 In 2012, Entenmann's partnered with White Coffee Corporation for a new collection of flavored coffees and cocoa.
 The 100% arabica coffee is sold at Burlington Coat Factory, Dollar Tree, and Entenmann's Outlets, with expected sales in mass market, supermarkets, club stores, drug stores, and food service nationwide.